Joyce199037/sorting_algorithms/README.md

-0x1B.
-C - Sorting algorithms & Big O
+#Sorting Algorithms & Big O

+General
 The goal of this project are as follows:

 Writing at least four different sorting algorithms